Water-Saving Plumbing Fixtures

 Low-Water Usage Showerheads, Toilets, and Faucets

-Low-flow fixtures have been mandated by The National Energy Policy Act.
+The National Energy Policy Act has mandated Low-flow fixtures.
 Low-flow fixtures can provide the homeowner with significant savings and be a sustainable measure in your remodeling or construction project.
-Low flow fixtures such as toilets, faucet aerators, and shower heads, can provide the same utility when compared to non-low-flow fixtures.
+Low flow fixtures such as toilets, faucet aerators, and showerheads, can provide the same utility when compared to non-low-flow fixtures.

 Low-flow showerheads are the ones with a flow rate of less than 2.5 GPM at a water pressure of 80 pounds per square inch (psi).
 However, recent low flow showerheads can even provide a flow rate of less than 2.0 GPM.
 The two basic types of low flow showerheads are: